If you’re interviewing for a remote job or work-from-home job, you’ll need a great answer to, “Why do you want to work from home?”

 We covered a few ideas above including suggesting a trial period, suggesting a couple of days per week to start, etc.

-By having a plan for if they say, “yes”, but also if they say, “no,” you can continue the conversation and get the best possible arrangement given the situation.
+By having a plan for if they say “yes” or “no,” you can continue the conversation and get the best possible arrangement no matter the situation.

 If you follow these tips, you’ll give yourself the best chance of success when asking employers to work from home, and answering “why do you want to work from home?” in your interviews.